 Gastrointestinal (GI) imaging services we offer

-- Barium enema—an X-ray of the large intestine which uses a contrast material (barium) to ensure the intestine shows up clearly
+This is an X-ray of the large intestine, which uses a contrast material (barium) to ensure the intestine shows up clearly.

 Heart screening and imaging services we offer

-Procuring accurate images of the heart is vital in diagnosis and treatment of cardiac emergencies and other heart conditions.
-That's why we offer heart imaging services, including angiograms, echocardiograms (ECHOs), electrocardiograms (ECGs/EKGs) and vascular ultrasounds.
+Imaging is a critical component of diagnosing and treating cardiac emergencies and other heart conditions.
+We are proud to offer advanced heart imaging services, including angiograms, echocardiograms (ECHOs), electrocardiograms (ECGs/EKGs) and vascular ultrasounds.

 Additionally, many of our facilities offer cardiac catheterization laboratories to perform minimally invasive cardiac imaging, testing and procedures.

 An ECG/EKG measures the electrical activity of your heart using small electrical sensors (electrodes) on your skin.
-The electrical signals are turned into a graph for your doctor’s review.
-It can help your doctor diagnose heart attacks and heart arrhythmias (irregularities) as well as other heart conditions and problems, such as drug overdoses.
+The electrical signals are turned into a graph, so your doctor can review your heart's rhythm.
+This allows your doctor to diagnose heart attacks and heart arrhythmias (irregularities), as well as other heart conditions and problems, such as drug overdoses.

-Interventional radiology uses X-rays, MRI and other imaging modalities to move a catheter (thin tube) into the body.
+Interventional radiology uses X-rays, MRIs and other imaging modalities to move a catheter (thin tube) into the body.
 It can be used for both diagnosis and treatment.
-Many conditions—such as lung cancer or varicose veins—that once required surgery can be treated with less invasive procedures.
+Many conditions — such as lung cancer or varicose veins — that once required surgery can be treated with less invasive procedures.
 This improves recovery time and causes less pain compared to traditional (open) surgery.